Camilogd94/Monthly-Account-Balance/README.md

 # Timeline execution plan

 ---

+3. Come up with a strategy to implement the warehouse changes you proposed

 A 5 Months time-window process would include several steps throughout different scenarios.
 Stakeholders included are Engineering team; Business areas to understand products, business cases and considerations; System leaders and teams for features and possible improvements.
 This stakeholders would be aware from the beginning to match information, enable tools and possible resources.